 Therefore He says: “When He ascended on high, He led captivity captive, And gave gifts to men.”
 (Now this, “He ascended – what does it mean but that He also first descended into the lower parts of the earth?
 He who descended is also the One who ascended far above all the heavens, that He might fill all things.)

 What Paul is doing in this passage is playing off the scene of a Roman general leading a procession through the streets of Rome after a victorious military campaign.
-For such a procession the general would be at the front of the parade.
-Then behind him would be the “trophies” he had “won” through his military victories.
+The general would be at the front of the parade in such a procession.
+Behind him would be the “trophies” he had “won” through his military victories.
 Some of those “trophies” would be people who had been captured as prisoners of war by the general’s army.

 And so, using this earthly illustration, Paul describes how Jesus “won” the souls out of the bliss section of Hades.
 First, Jesus descended into the lower parts of the earth.
 (Remember that in the previous post I explained that Hades is located somewhere deep in the heart of the earth.)
 Second, He ascended to heaven with those souls.
 Third, He marched victoriously into heaven with those souls behind Him.
 The N.I.V. translation does the best job of conveying Paul’s imagery.
 It renders Ephesians 4:8 as, “…he led captives in his train…”